AtGbemiga/hashtags-app/README.md

 Hashtags app is an app that  let's you receive a duplicate free output when you type in identical hashtags into the textarea.
-The technologies used are: React and Bootstrap.
+The technologies used are: React, Bootstrap, GitHub, Canva and Figma.

 # Getting Started with Create React App